obzervr/apidocs/data-pipeline/Data-Pipeline-Integration-Guidance.md

 ## Entity Catalog

 The following tables are available through the data pipeline, organized by size classification.

+[!IMPORTANT]
+See the data catalog for details of each entity and their properties.

 ### Extra Large Entities